Moishe Postone: Against the traditional critique of capital from the standpoint of labour

-Starting in this demonstration of the historically specific character of what Marx critiques, Postone then provided a new critical theory that attacks the very essence of capitalism: the form of labour specific to the capitalist social formation.
-Indeed, in non-capitalist societies, work is distributed by overt social relations.
+Starting in this demonstration of the historically specific character of what Marx critiques, Postone provided a new critical theory that attacks the form of labour specific to the capitalist social formation.
+In non-capitalist societies, work is distributed by overt social relations.
 An individual acquires goods produced by others through the medium of undisguised social relations.
 Work activities derive their meaning and are determined by personal relationships, openly social and qualitatively specific (differentiated by social group, social status, the wide range of customs, traditional ties, etc.).
-But in a capitalist social formation, the objectification of labour is the means by which goods produced by others is acquired; we work to acquire other products so someone other than producer that uses the product (as well as use value) - the producer, it serves as a means for acquiring work products from other producers.
+But in a capitalist social formation, the objectification of labour is the means by which goods produced by others is acquired; the purpose of work is to acquire other products so someone other than producer uses the product (as well as its value).
 It is in this sense that a product is a commodity.
-It is both use-value for each other and medium of exchange for the producer.
-This means that the work has a dual function; on one hand, it is a specific type of work that produces goods individuals to others, but on the other hand, the work, regardless of its specific content, is the producer of means to acquire the products of others.
-This feature of the work, which is specific to the social life in capitalism, is the basis of modern socialization, is called "abstract labour".
-In the functioning of these new social relationships, labour under capitalism is no longer an external activity to capitalism.
-It is the foundation of capitalism, and so it is the labour that must be abolished.
+It is both use-value for each other and medium of exchange for the producer; on one hand, it is a specific type of work that produces goods individuals to others; but on the other hand, the work, regardless of its specific content, is the producer of means to acquire the products of others.
+This feature of the work, which is specific to the social life in capitalism, is the basis of modern socialization, called "abstract labour".
+In the functioning of these new social relationships, labour under capitalism is no longer an external activity to capitalism but the foundation of capitalism, and so it is the labour that must be abolished.